chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Fri Dec 29 11:45:11 CST 2017

 I opened my terminal to code on Tue Jan  2 08:35:51 CST 2018

+I opened my terminal to code on Tue Jan  2 08:48:10 CST 2018